If You Attended High School Inside the United States

 - Satisfaction of our English Proficiency Requirements

-- SAT or ACT scores are not required of international applicants who completed secondary school outside the United States; however, SAT or ACT scores are required of first-year applicants who wish to be considered for academic and athletic scholarships, admission to the College of Engineering, Direct Admission to the Tippie College of Business, the Early Decision Program to the College of Nursing, or for the University of Iowa Honors Program.
+- SAT or ACT scores are not required of international applicants who completed secondary school outside the United States; however, SAT or ACT scores are required of first-year applicants who wish to be considered for academic and athletic scholarships, admission to the College of Engineering, Direct Admission to the Tippie College of Business, or for the University of Iowa Honors Program.

 - SAT and ACT scores also can be used to satisfy the university’s English proficiency requirements.